Devout cat lover—had cats all my life. They all have their own unique personality, but the Maine Coon has definitely become my favourite.

-Anyone who owns a Maine Coon will know they’re just too big and heavy for cat trees; which are designed to support the weight of the average domestic cat of between 5 lbs and 10 lbs.
+Anyone who owns a Maine Coon will know they’re just too big and heavy for ordinary cat trees.

-Maine Coons (often referred to as the ‘gentle giant’) can weigh anything from 15 lbs to 25 lbs., Greebo, our Maine Coon, is 17 lbs.
+Ordinary cat trees are designed to support the weight of the average domestic cat of between 5 lbs. and 10 lbs., but Maine Coons (often referred to as 'gentle giants’) can weigh anything from 15 lbs. to 25 lbs.
+Greebo, our Maine Coon, is 17 lbs.

-The cat tree we bought years ago (which is perfectly adequate for any standard cat) quickly buckled and broke under the weight of Greebo; so I had to repair and strengthen it.
-I did this at the time by dismantling the tree to feed a wooden post through the middle of the hollow tubes, and then firmly secured the post to a solid base.
+The cat tree we bought years ago (which is perfectly adequate for any standard cat) quickly buckled and broke under the weight of Greebo, so I had to repair and strengthen it.
+I did this at the time by dismantling the tree to feed a wooden post through the middle of the hollow tubes, and then firmly securing the post to a solid base.

 Our cat tree was previously situated in our living room, where it took up a lot of valuable space and partially blocked access to our French doors.
-So when we built a new conservatory, with ample space in one corner for the cat tree, we moved it there and taking advantage of the extra space expanded it into a cat’s highway.
+So when we built a new conservatory, with ample space in one corner for the cat tree, we moved it there and took advantage of the extra space to expand it into a cat highway.

-This article is about how I strengthened, modified and expanded our cat tree into a cat’s highway in the conservatory.
-I give a detailed step by step guide of how I adapted the tree to fit snuggly into the space, and how I expanded it into a cat’s highway; incorporating one of the roof beams into the design.
+This article is about how I strengthened, modified and expanded our cat tree into a cat highway.
+I give a detailed step-by-step guide to how I adapted the tree to fit snugly into the space, and how I expanded it into a cat highway, incorporating one of the roof beams into the design.